 Sometimes you need to disconnect from your regular life and find renewal in creating something.
 That’s exactly how I ended up at Earth and Fire Pottery in Minden.
-Here, guided by a man who hilariously calls himself the “Hairy Potter” (with that name, I doubt he ever feels stuck in his day job), I let my creativity run wild as I literally shaped the Earth into stunning works of art.
+Here, I marvelled at the creations covering the studio and watched a man who hilariously calls himself the “Hairy Potter” (with that name, I doubt he ever feels stuck in his day job), create beautiful pottery.
+I couldn’t help but want to try for myself, so I let my creativity run wild with a workshop at Blackbird Pottery, where I literally shaped the Earth into stunning works of art.
 Instead of my keyboard, my fingers enjoyed the feel of cool damp clay as I discovered a new side of myself – the side that’s able to let go of being in control, and see what spontaneously unfolds.
 As I held moulded, dampened and spun shapes from materials long-used, I got lost in the moment, only to be snapped back to reality by the scent of pottery-firing mingled with the aroma of coffee brewing for our lunch break.

 Harnessing the Power of Fire

 The closest I typically get to fire is the odd time that I try to barbecue on the tiny balcony attached to my apartment.
 But I embraced the power of fire in a whole new way in Tory Hill, and found myself amazed by its beauty and ability to forge during a visit to Artech Glassblowing Studios.
 Here, I watched hard glass heat to a brilliant orange, then suddenly transform before my eyes into a molten substance that resembled a balloon.
 When it was all over, I took home a stunning glass bowl I created entirely myself.